Kithmini13/Meal_To_Home_mobileApp/README.md

   </p>

   <h2>About this project</h2>
-  This is an Android app for a food ordering system.
-Customers can order through this app.
+  This is a mobile application suitable for a restaurant chain, where customers can order online to deliver their favorite meals.

   <h2>Advertising</h2>